ietf-rats-wg/eat/draft-ietf-rats-eat.md

 {::include cddl/hardware-model.cddl}
 ~~~~

 ### Hardware Version Claims (hardware-version-claims)

-The hardware version is a text string the format of which is set by each manufacturer.
+The hardware version claim is a text string the format of which is set by each manufacturer.
 The structure and sorting order of this text string can be specified using the version-scheme item from CoSWID {{CoSWID}}.
 It is useful to know how to sort versions so the newer can be distinguished from the older.